 Arrival and Dinner

-Karlsplatz and St. Michael’s Church and of course a Doner Kabob for dinner 😋
+Hanging out on the Karlsplatz and a visit to St. Michael’s Church, and of course I had a Doner Kabob for dinner 😋

 Third Reich Tour